kjmullen/mUver/README.md

 ## Synopsis

 mUver is a micro move solution.
 A system that pairs users with truck owners.
-This project was created as a final project for The Iron Yard.
 Contained in this project is the back end written in python/django.

+## Features
+Stripe with Managed Accounts - Payments made directly to users.
+Twilio - Text notifications
+GEODjango - Distance calculations from addresses

 ## To Do

 Get test coverage above 90%

+Add more Twilio Functionality (responding to text to make changes to a current job)